DesignSuite/software/README.md

 ## <img src="img/dreamsuite.jpg" style="height:23px; margin:28px 10px 4px 34px">

-Design Suite installer
+The DreamSuite commands provide an easy way to install open source software without visiting multiple sites.

 ### Mac OS

-Copy the [Mac install script](MacOS/InstallCreativeApps.sh) and run in a local terminal.
+To install, run the [Mac install script](MacOS/InstallCreativeApps.sh) in a local terminal.
 Type "sh " than drag the InstallCreativeApps.sh file onto the terminal to complete the path.
 After installing, click "Get Info" on new apps and unlock in the lower right.